 Skipping this step is tempting.
 There is always a feeling that you can just walk into the room and give a speech.
 It will mobilize and engage all participants.
 Then all you need to do is rip the benefits.

 It doesn’t work this way.
 You need to plan before you act.
 Conversations tend to derail very quickly.
 The only way to stick to the point is to have an agenda.

 If a meeting is not worth writing an agenda – then it is not important enough to waste time on.

-Besides the main topic you need to discuss, there are always some additional points in agenda.
+Besides the main topic you must discuss, there are always some additional points on the agenda.
 It is like a scope creep.
 You need to identify everything that will be talked about.
 They will take up time.
-For example, an introduction of new attendees, voting for the best idea, assigning action items, etc.
+For example, introducing new attendees, voting for the best idea, assigning action items, etc.

 2. Set a Time Limit